DSpace/RestContract/resourcepolicies.md

 * 422 UNPROCESSABLE ENTITY - if the uuid parameter is missing or invalid

 #### eperson
-**/api/authz/resourcepolicies/search/eperson?uuid=<:uuid>[&resource=<:resource>]**
+**/api/authz/resourcepolicies/search/eperson?uuid=<:uuid>[&resource=<:uuid>]**

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, the uuid of the eperson that benefit of the policy
 * resource: optional, limit the returned policies to the ones related to the specified resource

-It returns the list of matching resource policies
+It returns the list of explicit matching resource policies, no inherited or broader resource policies will be included in the list nor policies derived by groups' membership

 Return codes:
 * 200 OK - if the operation succeed
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
-Only system administrators, the user specified in the uuid parameter or user with ADMIN permission over such user can use the endpoint
+Only system administrators or the user specified in the uuid parameter can use the endpoint
 * 422 UNPROCESSABLE ENTITY - if the uuid parameter is missing or invalid

 #### group
-**/api/authz/resourcepolicies/search/group?uuid=<:uuid>[&resource=<:resource>]**
+**/api/authz/resourcepolicies/search/group?uuid=<:uuid>[&resource=<:uuid>]**

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, the uuid of the eperson that benefit of the policy
 * resource: optional, limit the returned policies to the ones related to the specified resource

-It returns the list of matching resource policies
+It returns the list of explicit matching resource policies, no inherited or broader resource policies will be included in the list nor policies derived by groups' membership

 Return codes:
 * 200 OK - if the operation succeed
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
-Only system administrators, users member of the group specified in the uuid parameter or user with ADMIN permission over it can use the endpoint
+Only system administrators or users member of the group specified in the uuid parameter
 * 422 UNPROCESSABLE ENTITY - if the uuid parameter is missing or invalid

 #### authorizeAnyOf
-**/api/authz/resourcepolicies/search/authorizeAnyOf?resource=<:resource>&action=<:action>&action=<:actionN>[&useInheritance=<:boolean>]**
+**/api/authz/resourcepolicies/search/authorizeAnyOf?resource=<:uuid>&action=<:string>&action=<:stringN>[&useInheritance=<:boolean>]**

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination).
 MUST be size = 0, the endpoint *currently* never return a list of resourcepolicies, in future it could be possible to return the list of resourcepolicy that collectively grant the current user the requested actions
 * resource: mandatory, the uuid of the resource that need to be checked for permission
 * action: multiple, at least one required.
-The actions that need to be verified
+The actions that need to be verified (see GET description for allowed values)
 * useInheritance: optional, assume false as default.
 True mean that policies on parents objects are considered, false will focus only on policy attached directly to the resource

-It would returns the list of resource policies that grant to the user the requested actions of the resource.
+It would returns the list of resource policies that grant to the current loggedin user the requested actions of the resource.
 When size = 0 the pagination totalElements attribute in the response can be used to discriminate if all the actions are allowed or not.
+Policies derived by groups' membership are always included.
 If allowed the totalElements attribute will be 1 otherwise 0.

 Return codes: